How to Write QA Documentation That Will Work?

 At last your designers and a team of developers finish work on an excellent, compiling, and feature-rich website.
 Your clients are so excited!
 They are ready to make a payment to your company’s account.
 The last and only thing that should be done is testing the product before the final release.
 Yet, if someone thinks that it is a quick and simple process that can be neglected, I have some bad news for them…

 Quality Assurance is a necessary step towards launching a successful software product.
-It is just a small part of all the project work, but nobody said it would be simple.
-There are so many types of software testing – automated and manual, exploratory and functional, compatibility, UI/UX, regression, unit, API, and performance testing.
+It is just a small part of all project work, but nobody says it is simple.
+There are so many types of software testing — automated and manual, exploratory and functional, compatibility, UI/UX, regression, unit, API, and performance testing.
 Good luck wrapping your head around all of them!

 What is common for all these types, however, is that each requires you to write a thorough QA software testing documentation.
 The quality of test documents defines whether your work will prove useful or go in vain.

 A test plan is a document or a set of documents that describe all test activities within one project and outline all work carried out by a testing team or one tester.
 A test plan can include the following elements: the object of testing, work schedule and deadlines, criteria for the beginning and end of testing, strategy description, risks, and a list of tasks to be done.

 A test design is the process of designing and creating test cases for further testing of software.
 Test design should always consider the specifications of a project as well as requirements.

 - Test Case

 A test case is a formal document that contains a detailed description of steps and actions that should be taken to test the functionality or one of its aspects.
 Test case strictly specifies criteria for the functionality to pass QA testing.
 Each company has its own rules for test case, but to some extent, these rules are similar everywhere.